hornowitz/rog-syncobra/README.md

   the absolute directory path, the path relative to the destination root, and the destination root respectively.
 Appending `_q` (for example `{path_q}`) inserts a shell-quoted version suitable for commands such as `kubectl exec`.
+- `--photoprism-api-base-url URL`, `--photoprism-api-username USER`, `--photoprism-api-password PASS` – trigger indexing through the Photoprism REST API instead of executing a local command.
+Optional flags `--photoprism-api-rescan` and `--photoprism-api-cleanup` request a full rescan or cleanup cycle, respectively.
+Use `--photoprism-api-insecure` to skip TLS verification when working with self-signed certificates.

 ### Photoprism index examples